Threadworms

 More Information

-Choose your treatment
+Choose the right treatment

-Complete a consultation
+Complete an online consultation

-Rated 9.1 out of 10 based on 6634 reviews
+Rated 4.6 out of 5 based on 6066 reviews

 Here to help you

-Our Customer Service is available Monday to Friday 9am-5pm.
+Our Customer Service is available Monday to Friday 9am - 5pm.
 If you need urgent assistance, do not use this service.
 Call 111, or in an emergency call 999.
 Visit our help section